 Yes.
 We can translate into almost any language, as we have a global network of around 500 freelance translators, interpreters and proofreaders.

 We also offer simultaneous handling of multilingual bulk orders.

 What is a standard line?

-We generally calculate our price on the basis of the number of standard lines, whereby one standard line consists of 52 key strokes, including spaces.
+We generally calculate our prices on the basis of standard lines, each of which is made up of 52 characters including spaces.